obsidian-tasks-group/obsidian-tasks/docs/how-to/set-up-custom-statuses.md

 1. Repeat for the other two statuses and you should see:
     - ![After adding the other two new statuses](../images/settings-custom-statuses-important-loop-added.png)

+{: .warning }
+At the moment the error-checking in the status edit modal is not quite working, and if there is an invalid value such as an empty status symbol, the field can disappear completely.
+If this happens, the workaround is to close the modal, and click on the pencil to re-open it.
+We are tracking this as [issue #1498](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/1498).

+{: .warning }
+Tasks currently allows creation of more than one status with the same symbol.
+It silently ignores any duplicate symbols: only the first will be used.
+If in doubt, examine the available statuses in the status dropdown in the [‘Create or edit Task’ Modal]({{ site.baseurl }}{% link getting-started/create-or-edit-task.md %}).

 ## Test the new statuses

 The status changes are applied immediately.
 You do not need to restart Obsidian.